CrowdShelf/server/README.md

 ## API
 Remember header `Content-Type` should be `application/json`on all requests.
 You'll need `/api/` in front of your request.

+This is the latest version of the API.
+If you look under API v1, you'll find what's different there.

 ### Books
 #### Create
 **Request:**